Piaget's theory of cognitive development: Symbolic function substage

 At about two to four years of age, children cannot yet manipulate and transform information in a logical way.
 However, they now can think in images and symbols.
 Other examples of mental abilities are language and pretend play.
 Symbolic play is when children develop imaginary friends or role-play with friends.
 Children's play becomes more social and they assign roles to each other.
 Some examples of symbolic play include playing house, or having a tea party.
 The type of symbolic play in which children engage is connected with their level of creativity and ability to connect with others.
 Additionally, the quality of their symbolic play can have consequences on their later development.
 For example, young children whose symbolic play is of a violent nature tend to exhibit less prosocial behavior and are more likely to display antisocial tendencies in later years.

 In this stage, there are still limitations, such as egocentrism and precausal thinking.

 Egocentrism occurs when a child is unable to distinguish between their own perspective and that of another person.
 Children tend to stick to their own viewpoint, rather than consider the view of others.
 Indeed, they are not even aware that such a concept as "different viewpoints" exists.
 Egocentrism can be seen in an experiment performed by Piaget and Swiss developmental psychologist Bärbel Inhelder, known as the three mountain problem.
 In this experiment, three views of a mountain are shown to the child, who is asked what a traveling doll would see at the various angles.
 The child will consistently describe what they can see from the position from which they are seated, regardless of the angle from which they are asked to take the doll's perspective.
-Egocentrism would also cause a child to believe, "I like The Lion Guard, so the high school student next door must like must like The Lion Guard, too."
+Egocentrism would also cause a child to believe, "I like The Lion Guard, so the high school student next door must like The Lion Guard, too."